 The Lawyer Assistance Committee (LAC) is charged with the duty, in collaboration with the New York Bar Association Lawyer Assistance Program (LAP), of assisting attorneys, judges and law students dealing with alcoholism or substance abuse and other addictive disorders.

 Co-Chairs: Thomas E. Schimmerling, Esq. and Daniella E. Keller, Esq.

 The Judicial Wellness Committee seeks to foster a sense of community and care among the New York State Judiciary and to provide confidential assistance to impaired judges.

 Capital District Lawyers Helping Lawyers Committee (CDLHL)

 The mission of the Capital District Lawyers Helping Lawyers Committee is to give confidential assistance to lawyers, judges, law students, and other members of the legal profession struggling with alcoholism, substance abuse and dependence, other addictions, depression, and mental health problems that threaten or impair professional and personal life.
 The Committee has two goals: To give the bench and bar a better understanding of these conditions through appropriate education and dialogue, and to give colleagues in recovery hope and confidence through example.
 Services offered to members of the legal profession and their families include: outreach, education, prevention, consultation, intervention, referral, peer support, and mentoring.
-The CDLHL is now meeting virtually on the first and third Wednesdays of the month at 12:30 pm via Zoom.
-Please contact Linda McMahon [email protected] for the meeting link.
+The CDLHL is now meeting virtually on the first and third Wednesdays of the month at 12:30 pm.
+Please contact Stacey Whiteley at [email protected] for the Zoom links.

 VOLUNTEERS ARE NEEDED THROUGHOUT NEW YORK!